cloudControl/documentation/Guides/NodeJS/Sailsjs.md

 ### Process Type Definition
 cloudControl uses a [Procfile] to start the application processes.
 The `Procfile` can be found at the root level of your repository.

 To start the sails server, you need to use the `sails lift` command.
-This command can be included in the procfile definition as shown below:
+This command is included in the procfile definition as shown below:

 ~~~
 web:  export NODE_ENV=production; sails lift